vuoro/rahti/README.md

   (get, set) => set,
   // comparison function used when a new value is set,
-  // to determine if the new value should take effect and Effects should re-run (oldValue, newValue) => oldValue === newValue
+  // to determine if the new value should take effect and Effects should re-run
+  // can be set to `false` to disable checking (oldValue, newValue) => oldValue === newValue
 );